Minneapolis Workplace Retaliation Attorney

-Fighting For Those Who Have Experienced Retaliation in the Workplace in Minnesota
+Fighting for Those Who Have Experienced Retaliation in the Workplace in Minneapolis

-Both federal and state laws prohibit employers from retaliating against employees for engaging in protected conduct.
-To establish a retaliation claim, your protected complaint must have played a part in, or motivated, the employer’s decision.
-Our attorneys at Nichols Kaster, PLLP, are dedicated to fighting unlawful workplace retaliation.
+Both federal & state laws prohibit employers from retaliating against employees for engaging in protected conduct.
+To establish a retaliation claim, your protected complaint must have played a part in, or motivated, the employer's decision.
+Our attorneys at Nichols Kaster, PLLP are dedicated to fighting unlawful workplace retaliation in Minnesota.

 What is Protected Conduct?

-Under Title VII and the Minnesota Human Rights Act, an employer may not retaliate against an employee who engages in conduct protected by law.
+Under Title VII & the Minnesota Human Rights Act, an employer may not retaliate against an employee who engages in conduct protected by law.
+Understanding what constitutes protected conduct is crucial for employees to feel secure about their rights.
+These rights empower employees to challenge unethical workplace practices without fear of losing their jobs or facing other professional repercussions.

 Protected conduct includes: